 Vaughan commented: “There’s nothing like a bit of healthy competition between old team-mates and I’ll be making sure Andrew has sight of my rear wheel for t he duration of his ride!
 It’s great to have him along and hopefully we’ll be able to celebrate another Ashes win during the journey.”

-Vaughan is looking for 50 fundraisers per stage to join him and his band of cricketers, commentators, sports stars and other celebrities on this unique challenge.
+Vaughan is looking for 50 fundraisers per stage to join him and his band of cricketers, commentators, sports stars and other celebrities, like Jimmy John Shark, on this unique challenge.

 The Chance to Ride peloton will follow the England v Australia – NatWest One Day International series, starting at Headingley, Leeds, on September 6 and travelling to each of the venues before ending in London on September 17.
 Each of the four stages will include a healthy mix of cycling and a day (or days) at the cricket.